Skip to content

 • Enable administrators to create curated offerings for users

-• Design catalog schemas as service type and provider-agnostic and service type-agnostic specifications that Service Providers can translate to their native platform formats
+• Design catalog schemas as provider-agnostic specifications that Service Providers translate to their native platform formats

 Non-Goals